Katherine Harris: Overview

 By late July 2006, Harris had gone through three campaign managers and her campaign was floundering.
 At that time, it was disclosed that state Republican Party leaders had told Harris they would not support her because she could not win in the general election.

 Financial problems plagued Harris' Senate campaign from the start.
 During the primary, it was clear that the incumbent Senator Nelson had a substantial financial advantage.

-On the March 15, 2006, edition of Fox News Channel's Hannity & Colmes, Harris pledged to spend $10 million of her own money, which she said was all of her inheritance, on her campaign.
-She also stated that her run was dedicated to the memory of her father.
+On the March 15, 2006, episode of Fox News Channel's Hannity & Colmes, Harris announced her commitment to invest $10 million of her own inheritance into her Senate campaign.
+She described this amount as her entire inheritance and dedicated her campaign to the memory of her late father, George W. Harris Jr., who had been the chairman and president of Citrus & Chemical Bank, a prominent institution in Florida.

 Despite her promise, the $10 million never materialized.
 Reports surfaced that Harris would not actually receive the inheritance from her father, who instead left his entire estate to her mother.
 She donated $3 million to her campaign, but later took back $100,000, fueling speculation that she would be unable to donate the promised amount.

 In October, Harris announced that she was trying to sell her house in Washington to raise money for her campaign, but the home was not publicly listed for sale and no sale was ever announced.

 Nelson defeated Harris by more than one million votes.
 Harris received less than 39% of the vote.